A Visit With a Witch; if You Dare

 There's Something Strange in the Neighborhood

 Things changed for the worst in the summer of 1817, when John Bell was out in one of his field areas.
 He was carrying his rifle.
-As he was looking his crops over, he saw a strange looking animal that appeared to have the head of a rabbit and the body of a dog.
+As he was checking on his crops that day, he saw a strange-looking animal that appeared to have the head of a rabbit and the body of a dog.
 According to legend, he shot the animal, and it just vanished.
 This episode was evidently the beginning of the Bell Witch Haunting.

 After dinner on this particular date, it started!
 The Bell Family heard beating sounds as if someone was striking the outside of their house with something, but upon going outside, John could not determine what was causing the sounds.
 Different family members supposedly observed more odd-looking animals on the farm in the next few weeks, and the beating sounds continued.

 As time passed, the noises continued, and to their terror, were accompanied by assaults on the Bell Family and others who spent the night with them.
 According to accounts, covers would be pulled off people while they slept, and they would be slapped and pinched by unseen hands.
 One person seemed to be more of a target for these assaults than others.
 Betsy Bell, one of the daughters, was attacked to the point that she had welts on her body from what appeared to be a hand, and when she was engaged to be married, the entity caused so much chaos she broke off the engagement.
 It has been reported that after this happened, her attacks were not as frequent.